huggingface/blog/optimum-inference.md

 **Which runtimes are supported?**

-Currently, Onnx Runtime is supported.
+Currently, ONNX Runtime is supported.
 We are working on adding more in the future.
 [Let us know](https://discuss.huggingface.co/c/optimum/59) if you are interested in a specific runtime.

 **How can I use Optimum with Transformers?**